Being a Private Dorm Resident Assistant: Background, Qualities, Expectations and Challenges

 Up until the mid 1960’s, most colleges and universities had functioned predominantly as commuter campuses, where most the students lived within walking, horseback, bicycle or driving distances.
 On campus housing was primarily offered to only male athletes and war veterans.
 Dormitories or Residence Halls have dramatically changed over the last half century from either all-male or all-female dorms in the 1960’s and 70’s where students had to sign in at the front desk and each dorm had “dorm moms”, to co-ed dorms of today which include both on campus and off campus facilities.
 As the number of college students has grown over the past 30-40 years, so has the need for dormitories and Residence halls to develop a position of Residence Assistants.
 Residence Assistants are usually juniors, seniors or graduate students who live in the dorm and help students with anything from personal problems to security issues and everything in-between.

 In our world of multiple choices, many of today’s students have the choice between living in an off-campus dorm or an on-campus dorm.
-With the influx of more and more students applying to universities every year, the creation of off campus dorms have been a necessity at many of the larger colleges and universities.
+With the influx of more and more students applying to universities every year, the creation of off-campus dorms have been a necessity at many of the larger colleges and universities.
 In the past, most universities would require that all incoming freshmen stay in a dorm for at least one year.
-But many large state universities do not have the on-campus housing to accommodate all incoming freshmen.
+But many large state universities do not have the on-campus housing to accommodate the increasing number of incoming freshmen.

 Then, in considering which off-campus student housing to choose, many prospective students look for a place that is well kept, has a really friendly and safe atmosphere, and is a place where the learning environment help the student succeed.
 The residential learning environment is an important vehicle for student learning.
 It focuses the student’s time and energy on college, as well as increases informal interaction with other students.